 This week we asked Jon Curtis (employment law solicitor and partner at Ironmonger Curtis LLP) to give us a heads up on settlement agreements.
 We are pleased that he has shared his knowledge with us and hope you find it useful.

 Unfortunately, it is sometimes the case that employers and employees fall out!
-When this results in a “parting of the ways” which the law would deem unfair, it is sometimes possible to “do a deal” which results in settlement between the parties.
+When this results in a “parting of ways” which the law would deem unfair, it is sometimes possible to “do a deal” which results in settlement between the parties.

 Settlement agreements are written documents which record the settlement of a dispute between an employer and an employee.
 Often, they are used when an employee leaves a job and the employer offers a cash payment in return for various promises from the employee.